 Unfortunately, choosing holiday accommodation can be easier said than done.
 From budget-friendly hostels to luxury hotels, there are a lot of options out there, all providing totally different experiences.

-With that in mind, here’s our easy guide to choosing where to stay.
+With that in mind, here’s my easy guide to choosing where to stay.

 The first step in deciding where to stay is to look at all the different types of accommodation available for your chosen destination.